-- The reason why the Project Manager requests a waiver from the requirement for a 20 percent subscription discount for low-income customers. - The percentage of the project capacity the Project Manager intends to allocate to lowincome customers. - The level of Subscription savings that the Project Manager proposes to provide to low-income customers (in no case may a Project Manager propose pricing that would increase low-income customers' monthly bills). - A discussion of how the Project Manager will be able to recruit enough low-income customers to achieve a high level of low-income participation without the incentive of a higher subscription discount. - A justification for how this proposal provides benefits to low-income customers that equal or exceed the standard approach.
+The reason why the Project Manager requests a waiver from the requirement for a 20 percent subscription discount for low-income customers.

+- The percentage of the project capacity the Project Manager intends to allocate to low-income customers. - The level of Subscription savings that the Project Manager proposes to provide to low-income customers (in no case may a Project Manager propose pricing that would increase low-income customers' monthly bills). - A discussion of how the Project Manager will be able to recruit enough lowincome customers to achieve a high level of low-income participation without the incentive of a higher subscription discount. - A justification for how this proposal provides benefits to low-income customers that equal or exceed the standard approach.

 A waiver request form is available on the program website, www.oregoncsp.org, under Project Manager Resources.
-Requests for a waiver should be emailed to the Program Administrator at administrator@oregoncsp.org.
+Requests for a waiver should be submitted to the Program Administrator on the Community Solar Program Platform.